Waste Management Best Practices In Construction

 - Coordinate projects so that leftover materials from one can be used on the next.

 - Use a mini crusher and screener to create aggregate from leftover bricks and rubble, reducing disposal costs and aggregate procurement costs.
+(Read how effective this can be here.)

 - Identify suppliers who use and collect returnable packaging like pallets and crates.

-- Segregate all waste materials, and keep hazardous materials out of mixed waste containers.
+- Segregate all waste materials and keep hazardous materials out of mixed waste containers.
 This will reduce disposal costs and increase the value of the end materials.

 - Identify haulers who will recycle each of your waste streams.